idrissathiam01/Problem-Solving-Notes-Andy-Sterkowitz/problem-solving.md

 		2. Your helper does not have to dig.
 		3. Show respect (think about the other person.
 Say 'Thank you.')

+It is possible to become a successfull programmer but it takes the requiste motivation to do so

 # PRACTICE, PRACTICE, PRACTICE